govau/dta-frontend/README.md

 * Designed with ACME-based automated HTTPS certificate management in mind
 * Designed for integration with testing pipelines

+[An example Concourse pipeline](https://github.com/govau/cga-frontend-config) that tests and deploys releases is also available.

 ### Overview

 The configuration is expected to be a tarball stored on a remote backend.
 (Currently only AWS S3 supported.)
 The tarball should unpack to a directory structure that's something like this: